- formally, very mature, (but, substantially, childish),

 Definitely, in my humble opinion, I think that not a few Aspergers are also partially schizoids (and viceversa).
-We could say, simplifying, that the Asperger is a Schizoid (which has a slight preponderance of the narcissistic component compared to the autistic component) in which the Narcissism / Autism mix has a preponderance of the autistic component at the expense of the a bit atrophized narcissistic component.
+We could say, simplifying, that, like the Schizoid, even the Asperger has a psychic base constituted by a mixture of Narcissism and Autism.
+However, while in the Schizoid the narcissistic component prevails over the autistic one, in the Asperger the distribution of this mix appears exactly inverse and, therefore, the autistic component prevails over the narcissistic one.

 Not lacking famous people who, I believe, can be considered like (plausible) schizoids (not coincidentally, almost exclusively males or persons belonging to the Anglo-Saxon and northern-European culture), very often characterized by misanthropy and/or by asexuality: